converj/reasonSurvey/README.md

 These survey tools have been designed to make it fast & easy for people to express their reasons, and to comprehend others' reasons.

+### Instances
-Available as a free service at https://converj.net
+* Available as a free service at https://converj.net
+* Also available as a docker container for local installation using a private database at https://github.com/converj/reasonSurveyOnLocalDatabase